yuvalalroy/TalkAppAndroid/README.md

 ### Settings

-In this screen, you'ii be able to edit current app server URL and logout from app.
+In this screen, you'll be able to edit current app server URL or logout from app.

 ### Chat